westwardfishdme/POC_binary_self_deletion/readme.md

 of time (30 seconds) it will delete the binary.

-In a real world scenario, this algorithm could be implemented by an attacker to either rotate the name of a binary, and then once their malware executes-- delete the binary with a supplied method.
+In a real world scenario, this algorithm could be implemented by an attacker to either rotate the name of a binary or delete it.
+Ideally, it would be used as a module for the attacker's malware, and then once their malware executes-- delete the binary with a supplied method.

 ### Notes: